 For some odd reason, this card does not feature the Reading Rifle but rather Bill Antonello.
 Two other players in the set are also incorrectly identified: Al Rosen is really Jim Fridley and Clyde McCullough is actually Vic Janowicz (which should set Heisman Trophy collectors into a tizzy).

 The back of my "Furillo" has a penciled "Pee Wee" notation and a bold "Bill Antonello" in red crayon defacing it.
 I wonder if this particular one came from the real Topps company archives.
-My previously owned McCullough also had a red crayon correction on the reverse.
+(UPDATE 5/27/18-It may or may not be from the actual Topps archives but that is Woody Gelman's handwriting) My previously owned McCullough also had a red crayon correction on the reverse.

 The backs of the cards echo the reverses of the 1934-36 Diamond Kings ("Diamond Stars" to quote the cards proper) .
 Just another example of Messrs Berger and Gelman invoking their boyhoods it seems.
 Check out the back of this Diamond Star card of Van Lingle Mungo to see what I mean.
 The fonts are similar even though the Topps cards do not have any batting tips on them.